Crankdad/TicTacToe/README.md

 # TIC TAC TOE
 ### Why?
-Because i what to try python an github.
+Because i what to try python and github.